On Combinatorial Properties of Points and Polynomial Curves: Abstract

 \section{Abstract}

+Many combinatorial properties of a point set in the plane are determined by the set of possible partitions of the point set by a line.
+Their essential combinatorial properties are well captured by the axioms of oriented matroids.
+In fact, Goodman and Pollack (Journal of Combinatorial Theory, Series A, Volume 37, pp.~257--293, 1984) proved that the axioms of oriented matroids of rank $3$ completely characterize the sets of possible partitions arising from a natural topological generalization of configurations of points and lines.

-Oriented matroids are a combinatorial model, which can be viewed as a combinatorial abstraction of partitions of point sets in the Euclidean space by families of hyperplanes.
-They capture essential combinatorial properties of geometric objects such as point configurations, hyperplane arrangements, and polytopes.
-In this paper, we introduce a new class of oriented matroids, called degree-$k$ oriented matroids, which captures the essential combinatorial properties of partitions of point sets in the $2$-dimensional Euclidean space by graphs of polynomial functions of degree $k$.
-We prove that the axioms of degree-$k$ oriented matroids completely characterize combinatorial structures arising from a natural geometric generalization of configurations formed by points and graphs of polynomial functions degree $k$.
-This may be viewed as an analogue of the Folkman-Lawrence topological representation theorem for oriented matroids.
+In this paper, we introduce a new class of oriented matroids, called degree-$k$ oriented matroids, which captures essential combinatorial properties of the possible partitions of point sets in the plane by the graphs of polynomial functions of degree $k$.
+We prove that the axiom of degree-$k$ oriented matroids completely characterizes the sets of possible partitions arising from a natural topological generalization of configurations formed by points and the graphs of polynomial functions degree $k$.
+It turns out that the axiom of degree-$k$ oriented matroids coincides with the axiom of ($k+2$)-signotopes, which was introduced by Felsner and Weil (Discrete Applied Mathematics, Volume 109, pp.~67--94, 2001) in a completely different context.
+Our result gives a two-dimensional geometric interpretation for ($k+2$)-signotopes and also for single element extensions of cyclic hyperplane arrangements in $\mathbb{R}^{n-k-3}$.